Botany Bay Beach, Broadstairs, Kent

 Kent may be known as the Garden of England, but its coastline can also hold its own and constantly beaches are awarded the Blue Flag.
 The white chalk cliffs provide photogenic backdrops at a few beaches, notably Botany and Joss Bay, but most of these hardy strands are not classic golden beaches.

-What they lack in postcard good looks, however, they make up for in character and atmosphere, while the county’s picturesque coastal towns and villages are the stuff of English Heritage calendars: old-fashioned Broadstairs and medieval Sandwich, Canterbury and its cathedral.
+What they lack in postcard good looks, they make up for in character and atmosphere.
+At the same time, the county’s picturesque coastal towns and villages are the stuff of English Heritage calendars: old-fashioned Broadstairs and medieval Sandwich, Canterbury and its cathedral.
 To cater for weekending Londoners, a restaurant culture is emerging alongside the new wave of boutique hotels.
 The Turner Contemporary in Margate, Tracey Emin’s hometown, cements the Kent coast’s status as a fashionable destination.

 Best Beaches in Kent